gaggigger/angular1-ES6-jspm-gulp-seed/README.md

 Credit goes to [NG6 Stater](https://github.com/angularclass/NG6-starter/tree/jspm) for the basic structure of [Angular](https://angularjs.org) + [ES6](https://git.io/es6features) + [JSPM](http://jspm.io/).
 Modifications have been made to push the structure to facilitate stable, scalable, mature software.

+The focus of this architecture is _forward compatibility_ while maintaining current modern browser standards.
+This means creating modularization by enabling SOLID principles as needed.
+It also means there should be an easier upgrade path to Angular 2 or Aurelia through the inherent modularization of components.

+Unit and E2E testing capabilities are built in, and core to this architecture.

-This repo serves as an extremely minimal starter for anyone looking to get up and running with Angular and ES6.
+To start, this repo serves as an extremely minimal but scalable starter for anyone looking to get up and running with Angular and ES6.
 Using a combo of [JSPM](http://jspm.io/) and [Gulp](http://gulpjs.com/) for building our files and assisting with boilerplate.
+The angular directives in the sample and generator are in a MVC format ( moving away from MVVM slightly ) to create components that maintain state.
+Services may be native ES6, or angular services utilizing ES6.
+You may use flowjs to add data typing.

+What you will need to add is a visual framework such as Angular Material, Twitter Bootstrap, Zurb Foundation, etc.

 **This seed is not a yeoman generator!** Its just a minimal starter with tasks